 When you enroll in Medicare, it can be confusing.
 There are dozens of different terms and coverage categories that you will need to understand to ensure that you’ve got the coverage that you need.

-Medicare is an excellent program, but there are plenty of medical expenses that the program doesn't cover.
-Those left over bills could leave you with thousands and thousands of dollars of expenses.
+Medicare is an excellent program, but there are plenty of medical expenses that the program doesn’t cover.
+Those leftover bills could leave you with thousands and thousands of dollars of expenses.

 Every year, the cost of health care continues to creep up.
-There are millions of seniors that have had their savings accounts drained because of surgery or they needed a specific treatment.
-You've reached a stage of life where you can finally sit back and enjoy all those years of hard work, but hospital bills can destroy that retirement dream.
+There are millions of seniors who have had their savings accounts drained because of surgery or because they needed a specific treatment.
+You’ve reached a stage of life where you can finally sit back and enjoy all those years of hard work, but hospital bills can destroy that retirement dream.

 There is nothing that you can do about those rising hospital bills, but there are a few ways that you can protect yourself and your finances from being the full weight of them.
 The best way is to purchase supplemental health care insurance to accompany your Medicare policy.

-There are two main options to get additional coverage, either a Medigap policy or a Medicare Advantage plan.
+There are two main options to get additional coverage: either a Medigap policy or a Medicare Advantage plan.
 Both of them will fill in the gaps left behind by original Medicare, but they operate very differently.
-Each of them has various pros and cons that you will need to consider to ensure that you're getting the best supplemental coverage available.
+Each of them has various pros and cons that you will need to consider to ensure that you’re getting the best supplemental coverage available.

-What is a Medigap Policy?
+What Is a Medigap Policy?

 Before we start looking at Plan G specifically, let’s take a broad look at Medigap plans and why you should purchase one of these plans.
 Medigap plans are sold by private insurance companies, and they help fill in all of the gaps that original Medicare leaves behind (hence the name Medigap).